1. ABOUT THIS PRIVACY NOTICE

 Human Resources Related

-- when you apply for any positions in the MSFHK office or MSFHK missions;
+- when you apply for any positions in the MSFHK or MSF missions;

 We may get your personal information via a fundraising organization or platform if you’ve told them that you’re supporting MSFHK and with your consent.
 Please check their privacy policies when you give them your information.